-The Cooperative is a lessee for noncancellable leases of equipment and office space.
-The Cooperative recognizes a lease liability and an intangible right-to-use lease asset (lease asset) in the government-wide financial statements.
-The Cooperative recognizes lease liabilities with an initial, individual value of \$20,000 or more.
+For noncancelable leases of equipment and office space, the Cooperative recognizes a lease liability and an intangible right-to-use lease asset (lease asset) in the government-wide financial statements.
+The Cooperative recognizes lease liabilities with an initial, individual value of \$5,000 or more.
+As of June 30, 2024, the Cooperative had no leases meeting the criteria for recognition under GASB 87.
+The Cooperative is a lessee for various leases of facilities that meet the criteria of a short-term lease, contain fiscal funding or cancellation clauses, and are exempt from GASB 87.